alexanderosmith/alexanderosmith.com/_posts/2021-01-07-ANon-GamersDefenseoftheAtariVCS.md

     - Gaming
     - Hacking
 ---

-# A Non-Gamer's Defense of the Atari VCS

 Dear 30-40 Year-Old Gamers,

 I must admit, I am not one of you.
 I am perhaps aptly described as a "poser" gamer by your standards.
 I have only just crossed the 30th year of my life, most of which has been dedicated to getting into grad school which has consumed the majority of my personality.
 I am an economist-turned-information scientist who considers digital culture a particular quasi-professional fascination.
 I am barely holding on to my last "kid-at-heart"-strings.
 I am not a once youthful "gamer" who has a history of nostalgia for GoldenEye or Final Fantasy.
 I absolutely _HATED_ Halo in high school.
 The first game I recall ever liking was Little Big Planet because I could hit another player with a frying pan in one hand as something reminiscent to the drunkenly toddler-like Sac Boy that my earliest gaming experiences felt like.